Futu-reADS/pointcloud_augmentor/README.md

     pitch: 0.05
 ~~~~

-- `direction`: specify the direction along which points should be copied.
+- `direction`: Specify the direction vector along which points should be copied.
 Preferably specify a unit vector.
 Specifying all 0 means no copying operation will be done.
+The vector is interpreted in frame of the incoming point cloud.
 - `pitch`: Pitch of copying operation (unit: m)
 - `offset`: Offset from which copying operation starts (unit: m)
 - `length`: Length up to which copying operation will be done (unit: m)

 ## Example